aklivity/zilla-docs/src/concepts/what-is-zilla.md

 Zilla has no external dependencies, is stateless, and is highly memory efficient.
 When deployed as an edge proxy, it scales horizontally to support millions of concurrently connected clients.

-### HTTP/2, gRPC, SSE, MQTT, and Kafka Support + Protocol Mediation
+### HTTP/2, gRPC, SSE, MQTT, and Kafka Support + Protocol Mapping

-Inside Zilla, every protocol, whether it is TCP, TLS, HTTP, Kafka, gRPC, etc., is treated as a stream, so mediating between protocols simplifies to mapping protocol-specific metadata.
+Inside Zilla, every protocol, whether it is TCP, TLS, HTTP, Kafka, gRPC, etc., is treated as a stream, so mapping between protocols simplifies to mapping protocol-specific metadata.

 ### Protobuf, Avro, and JSON Schema payloads